dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

 ##### Section 4.07 Enforcement of Assessments and Late Charges

-A delinquent regular or special assessment and any related late charges, reasonable costs of collection, and interest assessed in accordance with Section 4.08 of this Declaration, shall become a lien upon the Lot when a notice of delinquent assessment is duly recorded with the Utah County Recorder.
+A delinquent regular or special assessment and any related late charges, reasonable costs of collection, attorney fees, and interest assessed may be collected in any manner permitted by law and shall be a lien upon the Lot.

-Any such lien may be enforced in any manner permitted by law, including judicial foreclosure or nonjudicial foreclosure.
+Any such lien may be enforced in any manner permitted by law, including judicial foreclosure or non-judicial foreclosure.

-If the sums specified in the notice of delinquent assessment are paid before the completion of any judicial or nonjudicial foreclosure, the Association shall record a notice of satisfaction and release of the lien.
+If the sums specified in the notice of delinquent assessment are paid before the completion of any judicial or non-judicial foreclosure, the Association shall record a notice of satisfaction and release of the lien.
 Upon receipt of a written request by Owner, the Association shall also record a notice of rescission of any declaration of default and demand for sale.

 ##### Section 4.8 Statement of Delinquent Assessment